About

 The Hamer family's contributions to Australian society are formally recognized through multiple lasting tributes:

-• Hamer Hall, Melbourne: The 2,466-seat concert hall at Arts Centre Melbourne was renamed in 2004 to honor Sir Rupert Hamer's instrumental role in establishing the Arts Centre.
-Originally opened as Melbourne Concert Hall in 1982, it serves as home to the Melbourne Symphony Orchestra and stands as a permanent tribute to the family's commitment to the arts.
+• Hamer Hall, Melbourne: The 2,466-seat concert hall at Arts Centre Melbourne, the largest indoor venue at the Arts Centre, was renamed in April 2004 shortly after Sir Rupert Hamer's death to honor his instrumental role in championing state funding for the Arts Centre's development.
+Originally opened as Melbourne Concert Hall on 6 November 1982 (designed by Roy Grounds), it serves as home to the Melbourne Symphony Orchestra and stands as a permanent tribute to the family's commitment to the arts.
+(Source: Wikipedia - Hamer Hall, Melbourne)

 From 16th-century Oxford scholars to 20th-century political leaders, from pioneering Australian settlers to distinguished military officers, the Hamer family legacy represents centuries of service, scholarship, and leadership.
 The naming of one of Australia's premier concert venues in the family's honor demonstrates the lasting impact of their contributions to Australian culture and society.
 This heritage of military service, political leadership, academic excellence, and community contribution reflects the family's longstanding commitment to service and duty—values that continue to influence the family today.